openebs-archive/openebs-docs/docs/overview.md

   ```
   helm install --namespace openebs --name openebs stable/openebs --version 1.10.0
   ```
-  More infromation about openebs installation using different helm version can be found [here](/docs/next/installation.html#installation-through-helm).
+  More information about OpenEBS installation using different Helm versions can be found [here](/docs/next/installation.html#installation-through-helm).

   (or)